onap/integration/docs/docs_vFW_CNF_CDS.rst

 SO requires for instantiation name of the profile in the parameter: *k8s-rb-profile-name*.
 The *component-k8s-profile-upload* that stands behind the profile uploading mechanism has input parameters that can be passed directly (checked in the first order) or can be taken from the *resource-assignment-map* parameter which can be a result of associated *component-resource-resolution* result, like in our case their values are resolved on vf-module level resource assignment.
 The *component-k8s-profile-upload* inputs are following:

-- k8s-rb-profile-name – (mandatory) the name of the profile under which it will be created in k8s plugin.
-Other parameters are required only when profile must be uploaded
-- k8s-rb-definition-name – the name under which RB definition was created - **VF Module Model Invariant ID** in ONAP
+- k8s-rb-definition-name - the name under which RB definition was created - **VF Module Model Invariant ID** in ONAP
-- k8s-rb-definition-version – the version of created RB definition name - **VF Module Model Version ID**  in ONAP
+- k8s-rb-definition-version - the version of created RB definition name - **VF Module Model Version ID**  in ONAP
+- k8s-rb-profile-name - (mandatory) the name of the profile under which it will be created in k8s plugin.
+Other parameters are required only when profile must be uploaded because it does not exist yet
+- k8s-rb-profile-source - the source of profile content - name of the artifact of the profile.
+If missing *k8s-rb-profile-name* is treated as a source
-- k8s-rb-profile-namespace – the k8s namespace name associated with profile being created
+- k8s-rb-profile-namespace - the k8s namespace name associated with profile being created
-- k8s-rb-profile-source – the source of profile content - name of the artifact of the profile
+- k8s-rb-profile-kubernetes-version - the version of the cluster on which application will be deployed - it may impact the helm templating process like selection of the api versions for resources.
-- resource-assignment-map – result of the associated resource assignment step
+- resource-assignment-map - result of the associated resource assignment step - it may deliver values of inputs if they are not specified directly
-- artifact-prefix-names – (mandatory) the list of artifact prefixes like for resource-assigment step
+- artifact-prefix-names - (mandatory) the list of artifact prefixes like for resource-assigment step in the resource-assigment workflow or its subset

 In the SO request user can pass parameter of name *k8s-rb-profile-name* which in our case may have value: *vfw-cnf-cds-base-profile*, *vfw-cnf-cds-vpkg-profile* or *default*.
-The *default* profile doesn’t contain any content inside and allows instantiation of CNF without the need to define and upload any additional profiles. *vfw-cnf-cds-vpkg-profile* has been prepared to test instantiation of the second modified vFW CNF instance `Second Service Instance Instantiation`_.
+The *default* profile does not contain any content inside and allows instantiation of CNF without the need to define and upload any additional profiles. *vfw-cnf-cds-vpkg-profile* has been prepared to test instantiation of the second modified vFW CNF instance.

 K8splugin allows to specify override parameters (similar to --set behavior of helm client) to instantiated resource bundles.
-This allows for providing dynamic parameters to instantiated resources without the need to create new profiles for this purpose and should be used with *default* profile but may be used also with custom profiles.
+This allows for providing dynamic parameters to instantiated resources without the need to create new profiles for this purpose.
+This mechanism should be used with *default* profile but may be used also with any custom profile.

 The overall flow of helm overrides parameters processing is visible on following figure.
-When *rb definition* (helm package) is being instantiated for specified *rb profile* K8splugin combines override values from the helm pakage, *rb profile* and from the instantiation request - in the respective order.
-It means that the some from instantiation request (SO request input or CDS resource assignement result) has a precedence over the value from the *rb profile* and value from the *rb profile* has a precedence over the helm package default override value.
+When *rb definition* (helm package) is being instantiated for specified *rb profile* K8splugin combines override values from the helm package, *rb profile* and from the instantiation request - in the respective order.
+It means that the value from the instantiation request (SO request input or CDS resource assignement result) has a precedence over the value from the *rb profile* and value from the *rb profile* has a precedence over the helm package default override value.
 Similarly, profile can contain resource files that may extend or ammend the existing files for the original helm package content.

 .. figure:: files/vFW_CNF_CDS/helm-overrides.png
    :align: center